 Plant Containers Put YOU In Control

-If you live in a small home with only a balcony, patio or deck space to use for your garden, your entire garden can grow in containers.
+If you live in a small home with only a balcony, patio, or deck, you can use this outdoor space for your garden, and your entire garden can grow in containers.

-Tips For Selecting The Right Pots For Your Container Garden
+Patio Planter Ideas – Tips For Selecting The Right Pots For Your Container Garden

-For the best appearance, choose containers all of one type or coordinate using just a couple of different materials.
-Before you select any containers, take a good look at your home and garden.
+For the best appearance, choose patio containers all of one type or coordinate using just a couple of different materials.
+Before you select any patio container, take a good look at your home and garden.

 For greater impact, choose bigger pots.
-Not only are larger containers visually appealing, but they make care somewhat easier.
+Not only are large plant containers visually appealing, but they make care somewhat easier.

 Let your choices in containers reflect your personality.
-In addition to striving to take into account the style of your home, you can also express yourself through your choice of containers and plants.
+In addition to striving to consider the style of your home, you can also express yourself through your choice of containers and plants.

 12 High Impact Container Patio Plants

-Here are some of the top choices for container gardens that pop on the patio!
+Here are some top choices for container gardens that pop on the patio!

 #1 – Elephant Ear (Colocasia)

 This beautiful plant ranges in shades from green and white variegated to plain green or even a dark and impressive purple/black.

 In the wild, Colocasia grows in swamps.
-This makes Colocasia a perfect choice as a landscape feature around ponds in warm climates (USDA Zone 8-11).
+This makes Black Magic elephant ears in containers a perfect choice as a landscape feature around ponds in warm climates (USDA Zone 8-11).

-It’s best to keep this dweller of the tropics in an area receiving bright, indirect light and stays predictably warm (65-75 degrees F) during the growing season.
+It’s best to keep these tropical potted plants in an area receiving bright, indirect light and staying predictably warm (65°-75° degrees Fahrenheit) during the growing season.

 Sitting water stagnates and can cause root rot.
 Plant Elephant Ear in well-drained, rich soil like this with a layer of pebbles in the bottom of the pot.

 During the growing season, fertilize your Elephant Ear bi-weekly with a 20-10-10 plant food diluted by half.
 When the growing season concludes, stop fertilizing to allow the plant a chance to rest.

 You may want to move your Colocasia to your garage or your basement for winter.
-It will be fine kept at a steady 45-55 degrees Fahrenheit throughout the winter.
+It will be fine kept at a steady 45°-55° degrees Fahrenheit throughout the winter.